The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Evoke Kyne (Huntsworth)

-Last May, Huntsworth’s Evoke Group bought health communications specialist Kyne, Provoke’s 2019 EMEA healthcare consultancy of the year, in a $17.4m deal creating a 100-strong global healthcare agency, Evoke Kyne.
+Last May, Huntsworth’s Evoke Group bought health communications specialist Kyne, PRovoke Media’s 2019 EMEA healthcare consultancy of the year, in a $17.4m deal creating a 100-strong global healthcare agency, Evoke Kyne.
 Headquartered in Dublin with offices in Philadelphia, New York City, Los Angeles and London, the firm operates on the belief that communication is a powerful health intervention that can save lives.
 The agency serves public and private sector clients, bringing together stakeholders to address some of the world’s most pressing public health challenges, from increasing flu vaccinations to eradicating Guinea worm disease.

 The firm also has senior consultants in Chad, Ethiopia, Mali, South Sudan, Uganda and Zimbabwe, with a partner network that extends its capabilities to Latin America.
 The team comes from diverse backgrounds, from many different countries and speaking multiple languages, and have deep experience working within the markets it serves, ensuring its work is targeted, locally-sensitive, relevant and effective.